jawj/zapatos-docs/src/index.md

 We can improve on this.
 Since `SQLFragments` are already designed to contain other `SQLFragments`, it's a pretty small leap to enable `select`/`selectOne`/`count` calls to be nested inside other `select`/`selectOne` calls in order to significantly simplify this kind of `LATERAL` join query.

-We achieve this with an additional `options` key, `lateral`, which takes a mapping of property names to nested query shortcuts.
+We achieve this with an additional `options` key, `lateral`.
+This `lateral` key takes either a single nested query shortcut, or an object that maps one or more property names to query shortcuts.

+###### `lateral` property maps

+Let's deal with the latter case — the map of property names to query shortcuts — first.
 It allows us to write an even bigger join (of books, each with their author and tags) like so:

 ```typescript
 const booksAuthorTags = await db.select('books', db.all, {